 In my last blog post I wrote about using Yoga Tune Up® Therapy Balls for self-massage and stress relief.
 For a long time, I was living in fear of any movement because I didn’t want to trigger my most intense moments of dizziness.
 The Roll Model Method techniques helped me regain mobility and calm me down from the stress I was experiencing.
 After over a year of undiagnosed dizziness, one neurologist came to the conclusion that I have MAV (Migraine Associated Vertigo).
 He prescribed me a particular migraine medication and combined it with a magnesium supplement.
 After two months of using the medication and magnesium, I feel significantly better.
 I’m not symptom free, but I am able to find the confidence to live my life again.

-If you’re in a physical slump and need safe, effective, techniques to perform in the comfort of your home, try The Roll Model Method and Yoga Tune Up® movement techniques.
+If you’re in a physical slump and need safe, effective, techniques to perform in the comfort of your home, try The Roll Model Method and Yoga Tune Up® exercises and movement techniques.

 I do Prasarita Lunges in order to warm up my hips, tone the adductors, quadriceps, and gluteal muscles.
 Check out the link below.